 Why is Bruxism a Big Deal?

 Good question.
 In most cases, it is not a big deal.
-However, Drs.
-Twiss and Baller remind us that patients who have severe bruxism are at risk for any and all of the following complications:
+However, Dr. Twiss remind us that patients who have severe bruxism are at risk for any and all of the following complications:

 - Chronic headaches

 - Damage to crowns, implants, bridges, and dentures